MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 >
 >- Some filters may not be available for some pivots because of the nature of the presented data.
 >- When you move between pivots, the tab keeps the active filtering selection.
 Select **Clear filters** to reset the applied filters.

+## Available data for admins and makers

+The **Desktop flow activity** section is helpful for Center of Excellence (CoE) users who want to monitor all activity in an environment and makers who want to get an aggregated view of their automation.
+Learn more about the CoE in [Microsoft Power Platform Center of Excellence Starter Kit](/power-platform/guidance/coe/starter-kit)

+If you're the admin of the current environment, you can see all the desktop flows, machines, and machine groups that exist in Dataverse for the environment.
+If you're a maker, you can see all your desktop flows and machines, including the flows that others share with you.

+> [!NOTE]
+> If a cloud flow appears as **private flow**, it means that it isn't shared with you.
+Cloud flows aren't saved in Dataverse, and environment admins need to [get access to the flows](../create-team-flows.md) to read details about them.

 ## Last runs: Monitor desktop flow runs